Arithmetic invariants of pseudoreflection groups and regular graded algebras: Introduction

 \subsection{Acknowledgements}

+The results of this paper also appear in my dissertation \cite{dissMundelius}.
 I want to thank my Ph.D. advisor Gregor Kemper for proposing the interesting topic and for many fruitful discussions.
 Further I acknowledge the support from the graduate program TopMath of the Elite Network of Bavaria and the TopMath Graduate Center of TUM Graduate School at Technische Universität München.